Slackadays/Clipboard/README.md

 sudo xbps-install -S clipboard
 ```

-You can also get the latest Clipboard revision [from GitHub Actions](https://nightly.link/Slackadays/Clipboard/workflows/main/main) or the latest release [from GitHub Releases.](https://github.com/Slackadays/Clipboard/releases/latest)
+You can also get the latest CB revision [from GitHub Actions](https://nightly.link/Slackadays/Clipboard/workflows/main/main) or the latest release [from GitHub Releases.](https://github.com/Slackadays/Clipboard/releases/latest)

 <br>
 <br>